Orphan (2009 film): Plot

-When Daniel learns about Sister Abigail's death from Max and searches the treehouse, Esther sets it on fire with him inside, but is thwarted by Max.
-Daniel is seriously injured, and while in the hospital in the ICU, Esther tries to asphyxiate him, stopping his heartbeats, but the doctors come in time to revive him.
-Kate, enraged, attacks Esther before being restrained and sedated.
-That night, Esther dresses provocatively and attempts to seduce John.
-Realizing Kate was right about her, John angrily threatens to send Esther back to the orphanage.
+When Daniel learns about Sister Abigail's death from Max and searches the treehouse, Esther, having heard their conversation last night, sets it on fire with him inside.
+He falls from the treehouse while trying to escape, resulting him being unconscious with the impact, as Esther takes advantage to try to kill him, but is thwarted by Max.
+Daniel is seriously injured, and while in the ICU in the hospital, Esther tries to suffocate him, stopping his heart, but the doctors come in time to revive him.
+Kate, enraged about what happened, attacks Esther before being restrained and sedated.
+That night, Esther dresses provocatively and attempts to seduce John, and after realizing that Kate was right about her, he angrily threatens to send her back to the orphanage.
 At the hospital, Kate is contacted by Dr. Värava of the Saarne Institute and learns that Esther is actually a 33-year-old Estonian woman named Leena Klammer.
 She has hypopituitarism, a rare hormonal disorder that stunted her physical growth and caused proportional dwarfism, and she has spent most of her life posing as a little girl.
 He states that she has killed at least seven people and was one of the institute's most violent inmates, being kept restrained at all times.
-She also tricked a family in Estonia into adopting her and ended up killing them when she failed to seduce the father.
+She also tricked a family in Estonia into adopting her, and when she failed to seduce the father, she killed him and the rest of the family, burning the house down to destroy the evidence.

-While Kate is talking to Dr. Värava from the Saarne Institute, Leena furiously removes her makeup that made her look childlike; the ribbons she wears around her neck and wrists conceal the livid scars she received from trying to break out of her restraints.
-She also removes prosthetic childlike teeth, revealing her real, rotting teeth, and destroys her room.
-When the power goes out and Leena disappears, John enters her room and uses the aquarium blacklight to find her paintings have violent imagery hidden.
-After tearing them off the wall, he discovers pornographic images, resembling himself and Leena painted on the walls.
+While Kate is talking to Dr. Värava, Leena furiously removes her makeup that makes her look childlike; the ribbons she wears around her neck and wrists conceal the livid scars she received from trying to break out of her restraints.
+She also removes her prosthetic childlike teeth, revealing her real, rotting teeth, and destroys her room.
+When the power goes out and Leena disappears, John enters her room and uses the aquarium blacklight to find her hidden, violent paintings.
+After tearing them off the wall, he discovers pornographic images resembling himself and Leena painted on the walls.
 She then attacks him downstairs and stabs him to death.